Applied Research Facility

 Building Code: ARF

 Building Number: 090

 The Applied Research Facility is a hub of research, innovation and outreach endeavors on campus.
 The building is home to many offices and entities, including Environmental Health & Safety—ensuring a safe and healthy research climate and improving the sustainability of our campus, and the Nevada Center for Applied Research—enhancing the global competitiveness of Nevada industry by leveraging the University’s physical and intellectual assets.

-ARF also houses multiple startup companies and offers unique spaces for entrepreneurs to work on campus.
-For example, the Biosciences Entrepreneurial Lab is a wet lab startup-incubator space with over 1,000 sq. ft. and all of the equipment needed for biotech startups in an environment designed to nurture the growth of new companies.
-There is also additional lab and office space throughout ARF that is used for startup endeavors and partnerships with the University that benefit from access to services and cutting-edge infrastructure through the University’s shared research facilities.
+The Applied Research Facility houses multiple startup companies and offers unique spaces for entrepreneurs to work on campus.
+There is additional lab and office space throughout the building that is used for startup endeavors and partnerships with the University that benefit from access to services and cutting-edge infrastructure through the University’s Shared Research Facilities.

 - Biosciences Entrepreneurial Lab

 - Nevada Advanced Autonomous Systems Innovation Center